Teamwork Persona: Are You Someone Others Want to Work With? | #PeopleSkills

 Teamwork Persona: Are You Someone Others Will Want to Work With?

 Start developing your teamwork persona early on and never stop.
-Your people skills and teamwork ability determine if others want to work with you.
+Your people skills and teamwork ability determine if others will want to work with you.

 - Flexibility and affability.
 What behaviors do you exhibit that make it easy to get along with you?
 What traits or behaviors will you develop to make it even easier?